2024 Indiana Film Journalists Association Awards Announced

 Best Animated Film

-Runner-up: Robot Dreams
+Runner-up: The Wild Robot

 Best Foreign Language Film